 Meeting Cancellation: Due to the predicted bad weather, the LFA 26A1 and LFA 26A3 Lobster Advisory Committee Meeting has been cancelled.
 They apologize for the last minute notice.

 Update on tag delivery: Due to the road being blocked, tags for Mabou will be dropped off at the Mabou Arena instead of the wharf, same time.

-Lobster Handling Program: Inverness South is planning on holding a lobster handling program in April for our members and their helpers.
+Lobster Handling Program: Inverness South is planning on holding a lobster handling program in April for our members (offered for free by Minister Coldwell).
 Please let us know if you plan to attend so we can have an estimate of how many fishers will attend.
 Just click the link and send us an email:

 Tag Delivery 2017: Tags will be delivered tomorrow, Friday, March 24th to Southern Inverness County at the following times and locations:

 Judique Store 10 am

 Note: If stormy on Friday, Tag delivery will take place on Monday, March 27th at the same places and times.

 Tags for Northern Inverness County are available for pickup at:

 The Harbour Authority Building at 15461 Cabot Trail Road, Cheticamp, NS.
 Current hours are Monday to Friday from 9 am to 4 pm